Hybrid working: employer guidance

 - testing, certifying and maintaining electrical equipment provided by the business

-- ensuring computers can be used comfortably and without disturbing glare, see how to ensure your employees are operating computers safely
+- ensuring computers can be used comfortably and without disturbing glare, see computer health and safety at work

 - making sure lighting levels are appropriate